 Your other sleeping option is the slightly cheaper Four Seasons Lodge at Koele.
-With only 102-rooms it reminded us of a perfectly formed and maintained opulent English manor house with the most beautiful and colourful lush gardens you can imagine.
+With only 102-rooms it reminded us of a perfectly formed and maintained opulent English manor house with the most beautiful and colorful lush gardens you can imagine.
 It is also a golfers paradise with a stunning PGA course.
-Finally you will find the best trek on the island here, wind through forest, past the golf course to reach amazing view points a-top of the island.
-Though not an extremely long trek it’s quite a step walk, you’d be best advised to take your walking shoes and a supply of water.
+Finally, you will find the best trek on the island here, wind through forest, past the golf course to reach amazing viewpoints a-top of the island.
+Though not an extremely long trek it’s quite a steep walk, you’d be best advised to take your walking shoes and a supply of water.
 Don’t forget to tell the concierge your trekking and they’ll watch out for your return.

 The Four Seasons offers regular shuttles between the two hotels and you can dine at either – if you’ve stretched for a room with a view I can recommend the in-room dining on your balcony.
 We preferred the Manale Bay because of the beautiful beach and sunsets, but it would be feasible to stay at the cheaper Lodge and just shuttle up and down when you wanted to enjoy the facilities at the bay.
 Currently, Four Seasons is offering pay 2 nights get 1 free deals on certain dates.
 This means rates at the Lodge start at under $250 USD per night compared to $360 USD per night on the same 3 for 2 offer, so there is quite a saving to be made.
 For me, the ideal would be 3 nights at the Lodge followed by 3 at the bay.
 Then again I do have a short attention span!